Whale-Yu/Whale-Yu/README.md

 #### 🐟Self-introduction

 - At present, I am a sophomore junior college student in Jinhua Vocational and Technical College, majoring in the application of artificial intelligence technology.
-I joined the college's software development studio in the direction of artificial intelligence.
-I learned the basics of artificial intelligence independently in my freshman year, and participated in the studio in my sophomore year.
-Projects, participation in various subject competitions, the main goal at this stage is to successfully upgrade to further study.
+- I joined the college's software development studio in the direction of artificial intelligence.
+I learned the basics of artificial intelligence independently in my freshman year.
+- Participated in the project development of the studio in the sophomore year and participated in various discipline competitions.
+- And working for teachers for free.
+I'm free labor.😢
+- Now,The most important goal at this stage is to successfully upgrade to the university for further study.

 #### ✍Personal experience